kratisto/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/veeam_encrypt_backup_job_with_okms/guide.en-gb.md

 ![KMS List](images/console_2.png){.thumbnail}

-3. Click the `Access certificates` tab.
+3. Open the `Access certificates` tab.

 ![Access certificates tab](images/veeam_okms_1.png){.thumbnail}

 4. Click `Generate an access certificate`{.action}.

-5. Fill in the required fields and select `I don’t have a private key`{.action}.
+5. fill in the required fields, and select `I don’t have a private key`{.action}.

 ![Generate Access Certificate - No Private Key](images/veeam_okms_2.png){.thumbnail}

 > [!note]
-> This option corresponds to creating a certificate without a CSR, just like with the API.
+> This is the same as generating a certificate without a CSR, like with the API.
 > You can also choose `I already have a private key` to generate a certificate using your own CSR.

-### Add user IDs
+5. Add user IDs to the certificate:

-Before the certificate can be used, you must associate at least one user ID.

-1. In the KMS management interface, click `Add user IDs`{.action}.
+    - Click `Add user IDs`{.action}
-2. Select the users allowed to access the KMS.
+    - Select the authorized users
-3. Confirm to bind the certificate to these user IDs.
+    - Confirm to associate the certificate

 > [!info]
-> This step is required for the certificate to be recognized and usable in Veeam.
+> This step is required for the certificate to work with Veeam.

 6. Download the private key and the certificate.

 ![Download Certificate](images/veeam_okms_3.png){.thumbnail}

-### Step 3: Convert the PEM certificate to PFX format
+### Step 2: Convert the PEM certificate to PFX format

 To import the certificate into Veeam, convert it to `.pfx` format using the command below: